Indianapolis Airplane, Helicopter, and Jet Crash Lawyers

 One of the most devastating aviation disasters was the 1987 Ramada Inn airport disaster.
 An Air Force pilot was flying an A-7D Corsair II from Pittsburg to Nellis Air Force Base in Nevada when the jet’s engine stalled and the instrument panel went dark.
 The pilot communicated his situation with Air Traffic Control at the Indianapolis International Airport and awaited instruction.
 After a few maneuvers, the pilot was unable to land the aircraft.
 He directed the jet toward a runway and ejected from the plane.
 The aircraft clipped the roof of a nearby bank branch and slid across the parking lot of the Ramada Inn.
 The plane eventually stopped when it crashed into the lobby of the Ramada Inn killing nine employees and one visitor to the hotel as a result.
 Cohen & Malad served as Plaintiff’s Counsel.

-If you have been injured or lost a loved one as a result of a commercial airline or private chartered flight accident, our Indiana personal injury airplane crash attorneys can help you.
+If you have been injured or lost a loved one as a result of a commercial airline or privately chartered flight accident, our Indiana personal injury airplane crash attorneys can help you.
 Contact our office to discuss your claim and learn your legal rights and options in seeking compensation for your injuries.
 There is no charge for your initial consultation and legal fees will not be collected until you win your claim.